 For example, if your DAM is highly curated with only public-facing materials, be prepared to explain why only completed items should be in the DAM and in progress work be housed elsewhere.
 Also establishing ownership of the DAM workflow.
 It is important at the onset of a DAM implementation to add DAM participation to the job description of all stakeholders.

-What advice do you have for people who starting a DAM project?
+What advice do you have for people who start a DAM project?

 Your DAM is only as good as the collective understanding of its stakeholders, their content, and your organization’s workflows.
-To start of on the right foot, take a 3 step approach:
+To start off on the right foot, take a 3 step approach:

 - Identify the key aspects of your user culture that generates and consumes the content you wish to organize.
 This will help define your user community into groups and refine the permissions structure when you start implementation.